paolo64/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 835
 ```
+5-minute interval that contains the maximum number of steps: **835**

 ## Imputing missing values
 - Calculate and report the total number of missing values in the dataset